Amarthya-DG/Multi-Model-AI---ImageQA/README.md

 - `models/`: Contains model handling code
 - `utils/`: Utility functions for image processing and more
 - `static/`: Static files including uploaded images
-- `run.py`: Script to run the application

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments